NetApp/FSx-ONTAP-monitoring/FSx-Audit-Logs/Ingest-Administrative-Audit-Logs-CloudWatch/README.md

 ## Overview
 This sample demonstrates a way to ingest the administrative audit logs from an FSx for Data ONTAP file system into a CloudWatch log group.
-It will attempt to gather the administrative logs from all the FSx for Data ONTAP file systems that are within a specified regions.
-It can even support cross account discovery.
+It will attempt to gather the administrative logs from all the FSx for Data ONTAP file systems that are within the specified regions.
+It can even discovery FSxNs in different AWS accounts if the appropriate permissions are provided.
 It will skip any file systems where the credentials aren't provided.
 This is how you can control which file systems you want to process.
 It will maintain a "stats" file in an S3 bucket that will keep track of the last time it successfully ingested the administrative logs from each
 FSx for ONTAP file system to ensure it doesn't add duplicate entries to the CloudWatch log group.
 You can run this script as a standalone program or as a Lambda function.
 These directions assume you are going to run it as a Lambda function.
 To install it as a Lambda function, you can use the provided CloudFormation script.

 ## Prerequisites